 Before research is undertaken, nominations are subject to preliminary screening by the IPA for duplication, non-compliance, and appropriateness.

-Lily Yeh, Village of Arts and Humanities (Philadelphia, 1986-2004) http://villagearts.org/about/history
+Lily Yeh, Village of Arts and Humanities, Philadelphia (1986-2004)

-Some artist led parts of Millennium Park, (Chicago, 2004). http://explorechicago.org/city/en/millennium.html
+Some artists led parts of Millennium Park, Chicago (2004)

 Rick Lowe’s Project Row Houses, Houston (ongoing, established in 1993)

-Peter Eisenmann and Buro Happold: Holocaust Memorial, Berlin.
-(2005) http://www.stiftung-denkmal.de/
+Peter Eisenmann and Buro Happold, Holocaust Memorial, Berlin (2005)

-IPA forms a Jury of seven experts to contribute their cultural perspective from the seven geographic regions (see opening paragraph above).
-The Jury selects a shortlist of around 35 projects from the 120-150 case studies researched.
+IPA forms a Jury of seven experts (artists, curators, academics, Biennial directors, public art agency directors) to contribute their experience and cultural perspective from the seven geographic regions (see opening paragraph above).
+Jurors may be invited as a result of the excellence of the nominations they have put forward.

-3. WEST, CENTRAL, & SOUTH ASIA: 'Beirut to Bangladesh' including the Middle East, Indian subcontinent, Kazakhstan, central Asian republics
+3. WEST, CENTRAL & SOUTH ASIA ('Beirut to Bangladesh' including the Middle East, Indian subcontinent, Kazakhstan, central Asian republics)